McDegens-DAO/McSwap/README.md

 ## Blinks & Actions
 Coming Soon!

 Integrated with the McSwap Actions API out-of-the-box.
 OTC Contracts created using McSwap OTC can be executed by the intended peer party via Blink.

-User creates a new contract and sends the provided link to their peer in a private X message to be executed.
+The user creates a new contract and sends the provided link to their peer in a private X message to be executed as a Blink.

 **actions.json**